-- To specify one or more policy phases, click Add. - To group several policy phases together to run simultaneously, hover over the policy phase and click ■.
+- 3. In the Details section, edit or select the following information: - Name of the template - Description is an optional description of the policy template - Phases.
+Specify a list of policy execution phases. - To specify one or more policy phases, click Add. - To group several policy phases together to run simultaneously, hover over the policy phase and click ☐.
 Select an item to group with this item. - To assign a different order to the policy phase sequence, hover over a policy phase and drag the entry to a new position.

 Action The action applies to the content when this phase executes.
 Declare copies or moves the item to the named location.
-No conflicts will occur. ■ Leave creates a copy in the target location and the original file remains in the repository Remove moves the file from the repository to the target location ■ Shortcut moves the file from the repository to the target location and a shortcut remains in the repository Declare in Place uses the Content Manager Manage in Place feature: ControlPoint sends an item to Content Manager with additional metadata, and then Content Manager issues a connector hold action on the item in its original location. o Dispose removes the document from the repository Hold places a hold on the document in its current location No Action is performed on the document • Release Hold releases a hold on the document Secure secures the item in a target location.
+No conflicts will occur.
+Leave creates a copy in the target location and the original file remains in the repository ■ Remove moves the file from the repository to the target location ■ Shortcut moves the file from the repository to the target location and a shortcut remains in the repository

+- Declare in Place uses the Content Manager Manage in Place feature: ControlPoint sends an item to Content Manager with additional metadata, and then Content Manager issues a connector hold action on the item in its original location. - Dispose removes the document from the repository - Hold places a hold on the document in its current location - No Action is performed on the document - Release Hold releases a hold on the document - Secure secures the item in a target location.
 Any conflicts are detected and prevent the item from being copied or moved.
-There are three possible actions for the source files. ■ Leave creates a copy in the target location and the original file remains in the repository ■ Remove moves the file from the repository to the target location ■ Link Shortcut moves the file from the repository to the target location and a shortcut remains in the repository Tag Item tags the document in IDOL with the defined field and value Update updates a property on an item with the specified value Workflow starts the selected workflow with the document attached Name Name of the phase.
-Policy Specifies whether items must be reviewed before ControlPoint executes the associated Action.
+There are three possible actions for the source files. - Leave creates a copy in the target location and the original file remains in the repository - Remove moves the file from the repository to the target location - Link Shortcut moves the file from the repository to the target location and a shortcut remains in the repository - Tag Item tags the document in IDOL with the defined field and value - Update updates a property on an item with the specified value - Workflow starts the selected workflow with the document attached

+Name of the phase.

+Specifies whether items must be reviewed before ControlPoint executes the associated Action.
 You can use the following values.

-System Default (default)
+- System Default (default)

-Review ensures that ControlPoint only applies the policy action after approval by an authorized user
+- Review ensures that ControlPoint only applies the policy action after approval by an authorized user

-No Review
+- No Review

+Execution Rules

-Execution Rules The criteria that the content must meet for ControlPoint to apply the associated Action.
+The criteria that the content must meet for ControlPoint to apply the associated Action.

-Add Criteria
+- Add Criteria

-Begin Group creates a group of conditions and specifies whether all, any, or none must be met.
+- Begin Group creates a group of conditions and specifies whether all, any, or none must be met.
 Click the down arrow to select an option.

-Repository Create Date
+- Repository Create Date

-Repository Last Modified Date
+- Repository Last Modified Date

-o Document Create Date
+Document Create Date • File Type

-○ File Type

 - 4. In the Settings section, specify the following options. - Assign Policy selects whether to enable the policy for assignment, and specifies when it will be available for assignment using the Date Options field. - Execute Policy selects whether the ControlPoint Engine checks the policy for items to execute. - Schedule Plan selects how frequently ControlPoint checks the policy for items to execute.

-The default values are:

-- High every 10 minutes

-- Normal every four hours.
-The default is Normal.

-- Low every 24 hours
+The default values are: - High every 10 minutes - Normal every four hours.
+The default is Normal. - Low every 24 hours

-See Schedule plans, on page 148 for more details.
+See Schedule plans, on page 144 for more details.